×

 a.
 PIO (Person Of Indian Origin) Card

-The new PIO Card Scheme 2002, is in operation since 15th September, 2002.
-All person of Indian origin who are in possession of the passport of any other country except Pakistan, Bangladesh, Afghanistan, Nepal, Bhutan, China, Sri Lanka or any other country specified by the government, are eligible for PIO Card if:
+The new PIO Card Scheme 2002 has been in operation since 15th September, 2002.
+All persons of Indian origin who are in possession of the passport of any country except Pakistan, Bangladesh, Afghanistan, Nepal, Bhutan, China, Sri Lanka or any other country specified by the government, are eligible for PIO Card if:

-• He/She had at any time held an Indian passport.
+• He/She has at any time held an Indian passport.

-• He/She or either of his/her parents or grandparents or great grandparents was born in India or permanent resident of India provided neither was at any time a citizen of any other specific country.
+• He/She or either of his/her parents or grandparents or great grandparents was born in India or permanent resident of India, provided none of them were at any time a citizen of any other specific country.

 • He/She is a spouse of a citizen of India or a person of Indian origin covered under 1 & 2 above.

-• Iranian nationals of Indian Origin can be granted PIO card after MHA approval.
+• Iranian nationals of Indian Origin can be granted PIO card following MHA approval.

 • Fee: For all adults a PIO Card is issued after charging a fee of Rupees 15,000/- and for minors i.e. below 18 years of age Rupees 7,500/- is levied as fees.
 All PIO Cards are valid for 15 years.